ethanweed/ethanweed.github.io/cv/cv.md

 Humanities Elective Language and Cognition: 2010 - 2014
 Language, Cognition, and the Brain: 2011 - present
 Phonetics and Phonology: 2012, 2015
-Studium Generale, (Intro to Philosophy of Science): 2015
+Studium Generale (Introduction to Philosophy of Science): 2015
 Text Analysis: 2018

 ### Dissemination

-Over 20 invited talks include appearances at DuPont Nutrition and Health, Novozymes A/S, the Danish Organization of Speech Language Pathologists (FTHF), and Chinese Academy of Sciences
+Over 20 invited talks at e.g. DuPont Nutrition and Health, Novozymes A/S, the Danish Organization of Speech Language Pathologists (FTHF), and Chinese Academy of Sciences

 ### Management and Administration
 2018: Center Leader, Language as a Tool for Learning Center, AU